Data and analytics are a huge part of cycling.

 It is this competitive path with social aspects that makes Strava so powerful.
 The main attraction with Strava is the competitive element.

-The interface is simple and intuitive, with your basic metrics, rides, distance and so forth on the main page.
-You can then drill down into specific rides, segments and other readings should you wish to.
+The interface is simple and intuitive, with your basic metrics, rides, distance, and so forth on the main page.
+You can then drill down into specific rides, segments, and other readings should you wish to.

-- User friendly interface.
+- User-friendly interface.
 The user interface is as easy as it can get.

-- Integration with bike computer.
+- Integration with a bike computer.
 Strava can integrate directly to newer bike computer models for a feature called Live Segment, where you can see your timing up a segment live compared to others on the leaderboard.

 - Not suitable for the pro cyclist.
 Strava doesn’t deliver the detailed analytics that many professionals or teams are looking for.

 There are 3 separate plans offered by Strava.
-All plans are each $2.75 monthly.
+All plans are $2.75 monthly.
 Find out more about Strava’s pricing.